afcj/KanbanGuides/site/content/open-guide-to-kanban/2025.7/index.es-ES.md

   - /open-guide-to-kanban/latest/
 ---

-Esta obra, la Guía Abierta de Kanban, es una adaptación de la [Kanban Guide (May 2025 version)](https://kanbanguides.org/history/kanban-guide-2025/), cuya licencia está sujeta a la Creative Commons Attribution-ShareAlike 4.0 International License (CC BY-SA 4.0).
-La guía original es © 2019-2025 Orderly Disruption Limited, Daniel S. Vacanti, Inc. Se han introducido cambios en el original.
-Bajo licencia [CC BY-SA 4.0](https://creativecommons.org/licenses/by-sa/4.0/). _Las partes resaltadas en cursiva son © 2025_ Orderly Disruption Limited, bajo licencia CC BY-SA 4.0.
-El resto del contenido es © 2019-2025 Orderly Disruption Limited, Daniel S. Vacanti, Inc., también bajo licencia CC BY-SA 4.0.
+This work, Open Guide to Kanban, is an adaptation of the [Kanban Guide (May 2025 version)](https://kanbanguides.org/history/kanban-guide-2025/), which is licensed under the Creative Commons Attribution-ShareAlike 4.0 International License (CC BY-SA 4.0).
+The original guide is © 2019-2025 Orderly Disruption Limited, Daniel S. Vacanti, Inc. Changes were made to the original.
+Licensed under [CC BY-SA 4.0](https://creativecommons.org/licenses/by-sa/4.0/). _Portions highlighted in italic are © 2025_ Orderly Disruption Limited, licensed under CC BY-SA 4.0.
+All other content is from © 2019-2025 Orderly Disruption Limited, Daniel S. Vacanti, Inc., also licensed under CC BY-SA 4.0.

 ## Prefacio